lucasmaehn/blog_article_packnet-sfm/blog.md

 3. The measured inference time is < 60ms in quite large implementations of the PackNet model.
 The authors infer that the model is thereby able to run in realtime.
 One thing to keep in mind here is that the used GPU is very powerful.
 It would be nice to compare the inference time on a low end GPU.

 ## Conclusion
-This paper proposes serious improvements on top of previous work.
+The paper proposes serious improvements on top of previous work.
 By introducing a novel loss function that leverages ubiqutous velocity measurements a crucial problem of unsupervised monocular depth estimation is solved.
 Additionally, due to the new network architecture which is able to better leverage high resolution data, the proposed method is able to outperform the previous state of the art, producing finer details in the generated depth maps and decreasing the performance gap between supervised and unsupervised approaches.

 ## References
 [1] Vitor Guizlini, Rareș Ambruș, Sundeep Pillai, Allan Raventos and Adrien Gaidon. *3D Packing for Self-Supervised Monocular Depth Estimation.* In CVPR, 2020.